aiswaryasankar/memeAI/README.md

 1. `query-results-image-0.png` should be `expected-query-result-image-0.png`
 2. `query-results-image-1.png` should be `expected-query-result-image-1.png`

 If you run into any issues here, please first check if you can connect to the Weaviate instance.
 If you can successfully connect, please double check your `OPENAI_API_KEY` key and make sure there are no issues there.

 ## Running the App

 The application can be run using the following command: `python manage.py runserver`

 **NOTE**: Currently, when you connect to `http://127.0.0.1:8000/`, you should see a `Page not found` error.
 This is expected as we currently do not have a default page.
 Once we have a default page, this will disappear.
 Thanks!

+## Future Work
+In the future we will additionally be putting up a front end through Pynecone.